PASTAplus/PEP/peps/pep-1.md

 - Collaborative Development: Major search engines and organizations collaborate on its development.
 - Widespread Adoption: It's the most widely used schema vocabulary for structured data on the web.
 - Alignment with Semantic Web Principles: It promotes interoperability and machine-readable data.

+Note, the details of this implementation are best presented as a web page under EDI's [Resources for Information Managers](https://edirepository.org/resources/resources-for-information-managers), which can then be referenced from related resources like EDI's [EML Best Practices](https://ediorg.github.io/data-package-best-practices/eml-best-practices.html).

 ### ezEML Annotation